monkeyman192/NMS.py/docs/writing_mods.md

-## Writing a mod using NMS.py
+## Writing a mod using pyMHF

-NMS.py contains offsets and mappings for many functions in the game.
+*pyMHF* contains offsets and mappings for many functions in the game.
 It aims to make hooking the various game functions as simple as possible with an easy to understand syntax.

 First, we need a mod class which will contain all the relevant hooks for your mod.